dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-0-tool-setup.md

 You will need to install the following into your **air-gapped computer**.

-Notet hat if you are using Ubuntu, you can install some of the necessary dependencies using the following command:
+Note that if you are using Ubuntu, you can install some of the necessary dependencies using the following command:
 ```
 sudo apt-get install qrencode jq eog
 ```

 1. `keysmith`
     - [https://github.com/dfinity/keysmith](https://github.com/dfinity/keysmith)
-    - You will use this generate important artifatcs like `seed phrase` and `private key`
+    - You will use this generate important artifacts like `seed phrase` and `private key`

 2. `openssl`
     - [https://wiki.openssl.org/index.php/Binaries](https://wiki.openssl.org/index.php/Binaries)